GoogleCloudPlatform/healthcare-api-dicom-fuse/README.md

     Opened Instance files are cached to the temporary folder in the user space on disk.
     Other objects are cached to RAM.
 Cached files will be deleted if you close DICOMFuse or if the cached files become out of date.
 If you delete an Instance file locally, the cache will be updated.
 If you upload an Instance file, the cache will be updated.
+To disable caching of Instance files set second parameter in --cacheTime to 0 (e.g. --cacheTime 60,0).
     Default: 60,300
   --help, -h
     Print help